HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="How_many_new_tokens_are_generated_by_the_blockchain">How many new tokens are generated by the blockchain?</span>

-Starting with the network's 16th hard fork in December 2016, Blurt began creating new tokens at a yearly inflation rate of 9.5%.
+Blurt began creating new tokens at a yearly inflation rate of 9.5%.
 The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
 The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
-This will take about 20.5 years from the time hard fork 16 went into effect.
+This will take about 20.5 years from the time it went into effect.

 <a href="#Table_of_Contents_Economics">^</a>